About

 Who writes this

-Real Seoul Daily is written by a Seoul-based editor — born in Korea, lives in Seoul, walks past Olive Young and the same neighborhood restaurants every day.
-The blog covers Korean beauty, food, drama, film, pop, fashion, travel, and daily life from inside the country.
+Real Seoul Daily is written and edited by Dongkuk Kim — a Korea-based creator who has spent his career across Korean media, retail technology, and consumer services.
+He was born in Korea, lives in Korea, and knows Seoul firsthand.
+The blog covers Korean beauty, food, drama, film, pop, fashion, travel, and daily life from inside the country, not from the outside looking in.

 Most English-language K-content online is written by people who have never lived in Korea.
 The result is well-meaning but often wrong — products praised that locals don't actually use, food guides that send everyone to the same five tourist spots, skincare routines that nobody in their right mind does on a Tuesday morning.

 This blog is the opposite.
-We write about the products we actually use, the food we actually eat, the dramas we watch as they air on tvN and JTBC, the bands we hear on the bus, the neighborhoods we walk every weekend.
+It is written about the products actually used here, the food actually eaten here, the dramas watched as they air on tvN and JTBC, the bands heard on the bus, and the neighborhoods walked on a normal weekend.

 What you'll find here